frictionlessdata/tabulator-py/README.md

 ### Custom loaders

 > It's a provisional API.
-If you use it as a part of other program please pin concrete `goodtables` version to your requirements file.
+If you use it as a part of other program please pin concrete `tabulator` version to your requirements file.

 To create a custom loader `Loader` interface should be implemented and passed to `Stream` constructor as `custom_loaders={'scheme': CustomLoader}` argument.